josephg/egwalker-paper/reg-text.typ

 However, the steady-state memory use of #algname is 1--2 orders of magnitude lower than the best CRDT.
 This is a significant result, since the steady state is what matters during normal operation while a document is being edited.
 Note also that peak memory usage would be lower when replaying a subset of an event graph, which is likely to be the common case.

+// (seph): The peak memory usage could be reduced a lot if I first divide up the graph into chunks by the critical versions.
+Right now, the implementation makes a "merge plan" for the whole thing (which is stored in memory) then processes the entire plan.
+The plan itself uses up a lot of memory.
+A better approach would chunk it in sections separated by critical versions.
+That would dramatically reduce peak memory usage!

 Yjs has slightly higher memory use than our reference CRDT, and Automerge significantly higher.
 Automerge's very high memory use on C1 and C2 is probably a bug.